Close

 When they first arrive, the loading crew is required to put down some type of material (plastic, fabric, etc.) to protect your flooring, doorways and any tight corners.
 If damage is done to your residence, you have the option to file a Real Property Damage claim.
 For information about claims, review the Understanding Moving Claims MilLife Guide.

-During packing and loading, the TSP will create an inventory of your household items and put colored numbered stickers on all the boxes and larger items such as couches and household appliances.
+During packing and loading, the movers will create an inventory of your household items and put colored numbered stickers on all the boxes and larger items such as couches and household appliances.
 On the inventory sheets, they will also indicate whether any of your household goods had pre-existing damage.

 After everything is loaded on the truck, do a walk-through with the driver to make sure everything is out of your residence and loaded so that nothing gets left behind.
 Ask the driver to provide his/her phone number so you can reach them if needed.